Want to know the best beaches to visit in Hawaii now?

 Lanikai Beach in East Oahu

 Probably one of the most popular beaches and family friendly on the eastern side of the island is Lanikai meaning “Heavenly Ocean”.
 You’ll see a lot of adventure oriented activities including sailing, kayaking, kite surfing, sup boarding and even boogey boards on the beach which is an adventure lovers area.
+Paddling through the ocean with any of the watercraft here is relatively safe and calm around Lanikai area.
 Or you can easily find a nice shady or sunny spot on the narrow but long beach with gorgeous views of the coastline.
 This is a very family friendly beach with calm waters and shallow in different spots around the beach.
 Parking is very limited at this popular beach so arrive early or late in the afternoon to snag a perfect park spot and enjoy the day on the beach.

 Tip – there are rental companies offering surf boards, kayaks and other water oriented equipment for rent on an hourly up to full day for those that want to have some more fun on the beach.

 With everything from snorkelling, scuba diving, sailing, helicopter and hot air balloon experiences, as well as hiking in the hills behind the beach, it’s a place where you’ll never run out of things to do.
 You’ll find people most days having picnics, fishing, body surfing and stand up paddle boarding.

 Photo opportunities are endless, whether it’s of the turquoise water, the vast horizon or the coastline in either direction or the mountains behind the beach, anywhere you turn your camera is a Kodak moment.